 Overview and Appearance

-The Carpenter’s flasher wrasse is one of the most sought-after saltwater fish because it remains relatively small, is quite peaceful, and is also generally considered to be reef safe.
+The Carpenter’s flasher wrasse is one of the most sought-after saltwater fishes because it remains relatively small, is quite peaceful, and is also generally considered to be reef safe.

 In addition, flasher wrasse care is not overly challenging, so they are a good choice for even beginner saltwater aquarium keepers.